esizikova/introCV-spring2021/index.md

   * Structure from motion and 3D models from images
   * Object recognition - historical perspective
   * CNNs for object classification and detection
-  * 3D CNNs Application, Medical Imaging
+  * 3D CNNs, Applications in Medical Imaging
   * Weakly-supervised and unsupervised approaches to image and video interpretation

 ### References: